AmJann/wordplay-UD/README.md

-# Underdog Developers Wordplay Problems
+# Underdog Developers Wordplay Solutions

 ### Code Organization
 The code solutions are organized into two parts/folders.
 Each folder contains one section of the wordplay problems.